sql-sith/cdc-2024-competition/resources/WHITE_DOCS.md

 **LC Server**: Inbound connections are allowed on port 22 (ssh).
 **AD Server**: Inbound connections are allowed on port 3389 (rdp).

+#### Applications
+**File Server**: Samba is running to provide students with access to their files and home directories.
+**Web Server**: A "Next.js" application hosts the school's web page.
+A regex check has been added to the email handler to validate user input.